hyperledger-labs/splice/cluster/images/docs/src/glossary.rst

       * The name of the HyperLedger lab project that will host the code for Amulet, DSO governance, Amulet Name Service, SV nodes, and validator nodes.

-    Splitwell

-      * Example application that allows users to split payments and then settle their debts to each other.